-Gentler and less stimulating than the more traditional cineole rich Rosemary, the verbenon chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.
+Gentler and less stimulating than the more traditional cineole rich Rosemary, the verbenone chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.

-Rosemary verbenon is excellent for balancing excess sebum production.
-Use it for contoling oily hair, skin, scalp conditions, and dandruff.
+Rosemary verbenone is excellent for balancing excess sebum production.
+Use it for controlling oily hair, skin, scalp conditions, and dandruff.

 A potent body and mind tonic, Rosemary is especially good for clearing the mind and emotions.